gianarb/orbiter/contrib/swarm/README.md

 make ps
 ```

-7. At the end of the test you can clean your envrionment
+7. At the end of the test you can clean your environment

 ```
 make destroy